Emily Gallagher: No North Brooklyn Pipeline

+Working with local advocates, anti-fracking activists, and a multiracial coalition of concerned citizens from across the proposed pipeline's route including future councilmember Sandy Nurse, Gallagher prepared questions to confront National Grid at the Community Board meeting.
+This greatly angered National Grid, who denied all accusations and gave non-answers to the questions about Liquified Natural Gas and the pipeline.
+The reality was that National Grid was constructing the pipeline before the rate case had been approved, spending money they did not yet have in order to encourage the Public Service Commission to approve their rate raise.

+To stop the pipeline, Gallagher joined an enormous group of advocates on a gas bill strike and other tactics that included direct action, protesting even on the coldest days of the winter in negative temperatures.
+Sane Energy joined forces with the Cooper Park Tenants Association, the Brownsville Residents Green Committee and Newtown Creek Alliance to become the No North Brooklyn Pipeline Coalition.
+Construction continued on the pipeline, but the advocates knew that if they could prevent it from being connected in Greenpoint, the pipeline would become a stranded asset and would not be filled with the dangerous chemicals threatening the health and safety of the community.

+In 2021, the PSC denied the rate case after receiving more than 8,000 comments, and the Pipeline construction was halted.

 New York State Assembly

 On September 23, 2019, Gallagher launched a campaign against incumbent Joe Lentol for the Democratic primary to represent District 50 in the New York State Assembly.
 Gallagher ran on a platform of environmental sustainability, housing justice, and transit improvement, and received endorsements from New Kings Democrats, New York Communities for Change and the Brooklyn Young Democrats.
 A member of the Brooklyn Democratic Socialists of America, she sought their endorsement but did not receive it due to Brooklyn DSA's limited capacity and desire to focus on building power in working-class communities of color.

+Gallagher's team had to quickly pivot in March 2020 when the COVID-19 epidemic necessitated a universal shut down.
+Their campaign pivoted to completely rely on phone banking, text banking, events on the video chat platform Zoom, and holding virtual fundraisers.
+Their campaign was run with 25-30 core volunteers.

 On primary election night, June 23, 2020, Gallagher trailed Lentol by 1,763 votes based on in-person totals.
-Absentee ballots were more significant than usual, however, due to the COVID-19 pandemic, and once they were counted, Gallagher was determined to have won by between 400-600 votes.
+Absentee ballots were more significant than usual, however, due to the COVID-19 pandemic, and once they were counted, Gallagher was determined to have won by between 400 and 600 votes.
+In the final certified result, Gallagher won by 1,151 votes.

+On June 28, 2022, Gallagher won the Democratic primary with 79.5% of the votes over Paddy O'Sullivan.

+On June 25, 2024, Gallagher won the Democratic primary with 75% of the votes over Anathea Simpkins and Andrew Bodiford.